keptn/keptn.github.io/content/docs/develop/cli/_index.md

     $Env:KEPTN_ENDPOINT = 'https://api.keptn.'+$(kubectl get cm -n keptn keptn-domain -ojsonpath='{.data.app_domain}')
     ```

-1. Now that everything we need is stored in environment variables, we can proceed with authorizing the Keptn CLI.
+1. Now that everything we need is stored in environment variables, we can proceed with authorizing the keptn CLI.
 To authenticate against the Keptn cluster, use the `auth` command with the Keptn endpoint and API token:

     ```
     keptn.exe auth --endpoint=$Env:KEPTN_ENDPOINT --api-token=$Env:KEPTN_API_TOKEN